 Pursuant to the Company's non-employee director compensation policy effective May 1, 2022, the Company's non-employee directors receive an annual RSU grant having a grant date value equal to \$147,500 and the Chairman of the Board of Directors also receives an additional annual RSU grant having a grant date value equal to \$85,000.
 All RSUs granted to non-employee directors vest in one installment on the earlier of the next AGM or the first anniversary of the grant date, in each case subject to the grantee's continued service as a non-employee director on the vesting date with limited exceptions.
-The RSUs granted to the Company's non-employee directors entitle the grantee to receive dividend equivalents in the form of additional RSUs subject to the same vesting conditions as the underlying RSUs.
+The RSUs granted to the Company's non-employee directors as the underlying RSUs.
 The grant date fair value for the RSUs granted in 2022 to the Company's non-employee directors was approximately \$2 million.